No1PHP/render/README.md

 ## 1. Directly access our website
 We have already deployed this application on an AliCloud Server. type http://47.93.184.215 to see.
+(ps: The beckend server is not running, so you can only see the interface and are unable to use the 3d facial rendering function at this time)

 ## 2. Run the code on local machine: